ottokruse/generative-ai-toolkit/README.md

 gunicorn --workers 4 --threads 5 "path.to.agent:Runner()"
 ```

-#### Security: ensuring users access their own conversation history only
+#### Security: ensure users access their own conversation history only

 You must make sure that users can only set the conversation ID to an ID of one of their own conversations, or they would be able to read conversations from other users (unless you want that of course).
 To make this work securely with the out-of-the-box `DynamoDbConversationHistory`, you need to set the right auth context on the agent for each conversation with a user.